hurl2526/what-i-learned-in-week-1/README.md

 ## CSS Lecture:
 Slacked out in resources but it can mostly be found on ...
 https://www.w3schools.com/css/default.asp
-This is a pretty comprehensive guide but anything you can't find you should just google.
+This is a pretty comprehensive guide but anything you can't find you should google for more information.

 When connecting HTML and CSS, in the head of html put..
 <link rel=“stylesheet” type=“text/css” href=“style.css”/>